 What is a Staph Infection?

 Staph infections result from Staphylococcus aureus (staph), a family of bacteria that cause a multitude of diseases.
-Staph bacteria commonly live on the body already — on the skin and in the nose and armpit — without causing infection, even in healthy individuals.
-But the bacteria cause infection when they manage to invade the body through punctured skin or through the gut from contaminated food (x).
+Staph bacteria commonly live on your body already — on the skin and in the nose and armpit — without causing infection, even in healthy individuals.
+But the bacteria cause illness when they manage to invade your body through punctured skin or the gut from contaminated food. (x)

-If someone harbors the bacteria without showing symptoms, they act as a carrier and can spread them to other people.
-Most staph germs spread through skin-to-skin contact.
+If you harbor the bacteria without showing symptoms, you act as a carrier of the infection.
+It may spread to other people.
+Most staph germs spread from skin-to-skin contact.
 Staph infections can take many forms, varying in symptoms and severity.
-Infections can be mild skin reactions or life-threatening disorders (x).
+Infections can be mild skin reactions or life-threatening conditions. (x)

 Types of Staph Infections

 Having a boil on the skin is the most common form of a staph infection.
-A boil is a swollen, red, painful lump filled with pus that forms in an infected hair follicle or oil gland.
-Boils mostly develop where small hairs are easily irritated, such as around the buttocks, groin and under the arms (x, x).
+The abscess is a swollen, red, painful lump filled with pus that forms in an infected hair follicle or oil gland.
+Boils mainly develop where tiny hairs become irritated, such as the groin and under the arms around the buttocks. (x)

-When staph bacteria enters the bloodstream, it interferes with vital organs like the heart, brain and lungs.
+When staph bacteria enter your bloodstream, it interferes with vital organs like the heart, brain and lungs.
 It can also affect the bones and muscles.
-The symptoms include fever and low blood pressure (x, x).
+The symptoms include fever and low blood pressure. (x)

-Endocarditis attacks the inner lining of the heart and interferes with normal blood flow, causing damage to the kidneys and lungs.
-It can cause symptoms like congestive heart failure (x).
+Endocarditis attacks your heart’s inner lining and interferes with normal blood flow, causing damage to the kidneys and lungs.
+It can cause symptoms like congestive heart failure. (x)

-When bacteria enters the lungs or the tissues around them, it causes pneumonia.
-Usually the lungs can defend themselves against these bacteria when someone inhales them.
-But if the defense mechanisms are not functioning properly or if the individual inhales too many bacteria, the lungs can get infected (x).
+When the staph bacteria enter the lungs or the surrounding tissues, it causes pneumonia.
+Usually, the lungs can defend themselves against these bacteria when someone inhales them.
+But if your defense mechanisms are not functioning correctly, or if you inhale too many bacteria, your lungs can get infected. (x)

 TSS is a life-threatening condition caused by toxins from staph bacteria.
 Symptoms include diarrhea, confusion, fever, abdominal pain, muscle aches and a rash on your hands and feet.
-The bacteria can spread after surgery, from skin wounds and from wearing specific types of tampons for long periods of time (x).
+The bacteria can spread after surgery, from skin wounds and from wearing specific types of tampons for extended periods. (x)

-When staph bacteria target the joints and cause inflammation, it leads to septic arthritis.
-Symptoms include fever, pain, and swelling in the joints (x).
+When staph bacteria target your joints and cause inflammation, it leads to septic arthritis.
+As a secondary infection, symptoms include fever, pain, and swelling in the joints. (x)

 Risk Factors for Staph Infections

-Staph bacteria live naturally on the body and do not usually cause complications.
-However, there are certain factors and behaviors that allow the bacteria into the body to cause infection.
+Staph bacteria live naturally in your body and rarely cause complications.
+However, certain factors and behaviors allow the bacteria into the body to cause infection.
 Some of these factors include:

 Certain health conditions can increase the risk of developing a staph infection, as well as the methods that treat them.
-Diabetes, HIV/AIDS, dialysis for kidney failure, lung disorders, respiratory illnesses, autoimmune disorders and cancer that requires chemotherapy are all risk factors that increase the risk of staph infection.
-People with open wounds such as burns, cuts, stitches and incisions are also at risk if they are not cleaned or treated properly (x, x).
+Diabetes, HIV/AIDS, dialysis for kidney failure, lung disorders, respiratory illnesses, autoimmune disorders and cancer that require chemotherapy are all risk factors that increase the risk of staph infection.
+People with open wounds such as burns, cuts, stitches and incisions are also at risk if you don’t clean or appropriately treat them. (x)

-Staph bacteria are found in hospitals, putting current or recent patients at risk for infection, especially those with weak immune systems, burns or surgical wounds.
-Even if you are not a patient, spending time in hospitals where the bacteria can spread from one patient to another is a risk factor (x).
+You can find staph bacteria in hospitals, putting you as a current or recent patient at threat for infection, especially if you have a weak immune system, burns or surgical wounds.
+Even if you are not a patient, spending time in hospitals where the bacteria can spread from one patient to another is a risk factor. (x)

 Although it looks and tastes normal, food with toxins from staph bacteria causes food poisoning.
-If food isn’t stored properly it can become a breeding ground for staph bacteria.
-And if food handlers don’t wash their hands properly, it can transfer from their skin to the food (x).
+If you don’t store food correctly, it can become a breeding ground for staph bacteria.
+And if food handlers don’t wash their hands properly, it can transfer from their skin to the food. (x)

 If someone has an artificial device or joint in their bodies, staph bacteria can form around them and penetrate the bloodstream through surgical incisions.
-Devices like dialysis tubes, catheters and feeding and breathing tubes can allow bacteria into the body (x).
+Devices like dialysis tubes, catheters, feeding and breathing tubes can allow bacteria into the body. (x)

-Failing to change tampons regularly could cause toxic shock syndrome (TSS).
-When it is left in too long, the tampon can harbor staph bacteria and let it into the bloodstream as a result of vaginal irritation from the tampons (x).
+Failing to change your tampons regularly could cause toxic shock syndrome (TSS).
+If left in too long, the tampon can harbor staph bacteria.
+It gets into your bloodstream because of vaginal irritation from the tampons. (x)

 Treatment for Staph Infections

-Doctors use a physical exam to observe the patient’s symptoms and diagnose a staph infection (x).
-They may also use a blood, urine, imaging or culture test depending on the type of infection.
+Doctors use a physical exam to observe your symptoms and diagnose a staph infection. (x) They may also use a blood, urine, imaging or culture test depending on the type of infection.

-If the infection affects the skin, the doctor will open up the wound in order to drain any fluid and reduce inflammation.
-But if the infection enters the body through an invasive device or affects a bone, it needs to be removed immediately (x, x).
+If the infection affects your skin, the doctor will open up the wound in order to drain any fluid and reduce inflammation.
+But if the infection enters your body through an invasive device or affects a bone, it needs to be removed immediately. (x)

 There are also natural treatments that research claims are effective in treating staph infection.
-For example, coconut oil will help boost the immune system so that it will be able to fight off infections.
-It also has strong antibacterial properties and can treat infections (x, x).
-Tea tree oil and oregano oil are also known for their anti-inflammatory and antibacterial functions that have been effective in treating wounds such as staph infections (x, x).
+For example, coconut oil will help boost the immune system so that it will fight off infections.
+It also has strong antibacterial properties and can treat infections. (x) (x) Tea tree oil and oregano oil have anti-inflammatory and antibacterial functions that effectively treat wounds such as staph infections. (x) (x)

 Preventing Staph Infections